 While on a trip to Seoul, he booked a session at a dermatology clinic near Hongdae for a full-face picosecond laser treatment, which only cost 120,000 Korean won (about HK$720).
 He said, “I wondered if the equipment was inferior, but the doctor explained everything carefully before the procedure.
 The machine used was a brand-name one, and I could immediately feel my skin looking brighter after the treatment.”

-Case 3: Mika (Malaysia, 35 years old) | Ultrasound facial therapy + Botox for masseter muscles
+Case 3: Mika (Malaysia, 35 years old) | Ultrasound facelift + Botox for masseter muscles

 IV.
-Detailed guide to three booking methods
+Detailed instructions on three reservation methods

 BeautsGO reservation platform